• Skip to primary navigation

 Top 6 Essential Oils for Nausea, Vomiting and Motion Sickness

-essential oils for nausea, vomiting, morning sicknessNausea is the leading cause of ruining a good time.
-But what exactly is nausea?
+What exactly is nausea?
 It’s that feeling when your stomach turns and you’re certain you’re going to keel over and throw up.
-It seems to strike during times when we’re having fun.
 For example; on rides at an amusement park, the day after or during a night out, while travelling, or before an important meeting.
-Where ever you are, or whatever you’re doing when nausea strikes, it’s guaranteed to put a damper on your day.
+Whatever you’re doing when nausea strikes, it’s guaranteed to put a damper on your day.

 • Best Essential Oils for Nausea